neasair/website/content/blog/2022/What-happened-in-Hong-Kong.md

 categories:
   - special
 ---
-*(Draft)*

 TRANSLATOR'S NOTE:
-This is a draft translation of a section of the book "What happened in Hong Kong?", which was compiled by a
+This is an excerpt from my draft translation of "What happened in Hong Kong?"
+(2021) - a widely shared, free
-group of anonymous authors affiliated with Hong Kong's pro-democracy movement.
-It discusses the history of the
+Chinese language ebook that was compiled by a group of anonymous authors affiliated with Hong Kong's pro-democracy
-2019 Anti-extradition Movement, including its causes, constitution, key events/milestones, and legacy.
-It's
+movement.
+The book discusses the history of the 2019 Anti-extradition Movement, including its causes, constitution, key
-value is that it draws from the experiences, insights and perspectives of the movement's "insiders," and as such,
-presents an account of this important part of Hong Kong's history that differs markedly
+events/milestones, and legacy.
+While it presents an informed and well structured account of this important part of
+Hong Kong's modern history, its enormous value lies in its authors' ability to draw from the experiences, insights
+and perspectives of the movement's "insiders."
+As such, it contains details that could only be known by those
+intimate with the movement, and it presents a narrative that differs markedly from that constructed by
-from the narratives constructed by China/Hong Kong's state media, as well as the 'outsider' accounts of journalists
+China/Hong Kong's state media, as well as the 'outsider' accounts of journalists and scholars.
+In order to
-and scholars.
-In order to produce a complete English translation of this work, I am currently running a crowd-funding
-campaign on Pozible.
+produce a complete English translation of this work, I am currently running a crowd-funding campaign on Pozible.
 The finished product will be free for distribution.

 Since this was originally written as a non academic book, this translation aims to balance the two objectives of
-remaining faithful to the original, and proving readible to non-Chinese readers who are completely unfamiliar with
+remaining faithful to the original, and being readible to non-Chinese readers who are completely unfamiliar with
-Hong Kong's history, society and cultural mores.
+Hong Kong's history, society and culture.
 As my translation is in the draft phase, I welcome
 comments/suggestions from readers.

 NOTE: For legal reasons, I have added the word 'alleged' in incidences where allegations of misconduct/criminal
-offences have not been upheld in a court of law or are subject to ongoing jucidial enquiries.
+offences have not been upheld in a court of law.

 -----------------------------------------------
+*(Draft)*

 ## Preface: What Happened in Hong Kong?